miguel-perez/smoothState.js/README.md

 smoothState.js will store pages in memory if pageCacheSize is set to anything greater than 0.
 This allows a user to avoid having to request pages more than once.
 Pages that are stored in memory will load instantaneously.

 ### `alterRequestUrl`
 A function that defines any alterations needed on the URL that is used to request content from the server.
 The function should return a string that is a valid URL.
-This is useful when dealing with applications that have layout controls or when needing to inavlidate the cache.
+This is useful when dealing with applications that have layout controls or when needing to invalidate the cache.

 ## Callbacks